Adam Hadwin

-Adam Jerald Hadwin (born 2 November 1987) is a Canadian professional golfer who plays on the PGA Tour.
-He has won once on the PGA Tour, twice on the Web.com Tour, and twice on the Canadian Tour.
+Adam Jerald Hadwin (born 2 November 1987) is a Canadian professional golfer who plays on the Korn Ferry Tour.
+He has won once on the PGA Tour, twice on the Korn Ferry Tour, and twice on the Canadian Tour.

 Early life and amateur career

 In 1987, Hadwin was born in Moose Jaw, Saskatchewan.
-He grew up playing golf at the Ledgeview Golf Club there; one clubmate was another top young player, Nick Taylor.
+He grew up playing golf at the Ledgeview Golf Club in Abbotsford, British Columbia; one clubmate was another top young player, Nick Taylor.
 His father Gerry is a golf club professional who joined the Canadian PGA in 1979.
 Hadwin was a member of the RCGA's 2008 Canadian men's amateur team.

 He attended the University of Louisville on a golf scholarship, studying business, and earned All-America Honorable Mention honors for 2009.

 Professional career

 In 2009, Hadwin turned professional.
 His first professional win came at the Ledgeview Open on the Vancouver Golf Tour (VGT).
 He went on to win a total of four VGT events in 2009, including the Golden Ear's Open, the Johnston Meier Insurance Open and the RBC Invitational Pro-am, asserting himself against the top professionals in Western Canada.
 Hadwin won a 2009 Gateway Tour Winter Series Sponsorship event.